-The Company intends to align executives' interests with shareholder value.
-To that end, we expect that the compensation committee will continue to maintain compensation plans that relate a portion of each of our named executive officers' overall compensation to our financial and operational performance, as measured by revenues, Net Cash Flow, and performance of individual operating divisions, and to accomplishing strategic goals such as the expansion of our business to other geographic areas.
-We expect that the compensation committee will evaluate individual executive performance with a goal of setting compensation at levels it believes are comparable with executives in other companies of similar size and stage of development operating in the heavy civil marine infrastructure industry while taking into account our relative performance and our own strategic goals.
+The Company aligns executives' interests with shareholder value.
+To that end, we expect that the Compensation Committee will continue to maintain compensation plans that relate a portion of each of our named executive officers' overall compensation to our financial and operational performance, as measured by revenues, Net Cash Flow, and performance of individual operating divisions, and to accomplishing strategic goals such as the expansion of our business to other geographic areas.
+We expect that the Compensation Committee will evaluate individual executive performance with a goal of setting compensation at levels it believes are comparable with executives in other companies of similar size and stage of development operating in the heavy civil marine infrastructure industry while taking into account our relative performance and our own strategic goals.

 Retirement and Other Benefits.
 Executive officers are eligible to participate in our benefit programs as described below.
-The compensation committee reviews the overall cost to us of these various programs generally on an annual basis or when changes are proposed.
-The compensation committee believes that the benefits provided by these programs have been important factors in attracting and retaining the overall executive officer group, including the named executive officers.
+The Compensation Committee reviews the overall cost to us of these various programs generally on an annual basis or when changes are proposed.
+The Compensation Committee believes that the benefits provided by these programs have been important factors in attracting and retaining the overall executive officer group, including the named executive officers.